-See also Styling Box plots
+See also Styling Box charts

-See also Styling Violin plots
+See also Styling Violin charts

 A histogram trace is an approximate representation of the distribution of numerical data.
-To construct a histogram, FiglinQ bins the range of values (i.e. divides the entire range of values into a series of automatic or custom-defined intervals), then counts how many values fall into each interval, and then represents the counts as bars, similar to the bar trace.
+To construct a histogram, Figlinq bins the range of values (i.e. divides the entire range of values into a series of automatic or custom-defined intervals), then counts how many values fall into each interval, and then represents the counts as bars, similar to the bar trace.
 The bins are usually specified as consecutive, non-overlapping, adjacent intervals.
 A histogram trace can also be normalized to display relative frequencies values in each bin.

-See also Styling Histogram plots
+See also Styling Histogram charts

 See this page for more information on 2D histogram traces.